Nimaoth/Nev/docs/treesitter.md

 Treesitter parsers currently have to be installed manually (or you take them from another editor).
 Parsers can be installed using the command `install-treesitter-parser`.
-If `languages.xyz.treesitter` is set to a github repository name like `alaviss/tree-sitter-nim` then you can just pass the language name to `install-treesitter-parser`.
+If `lang.xyz.text.treesitter.repository` is set to a github repository name like `alaviss/tree-sitter-nim` then you can just pass the language name to `install-treesitter-parser`.
 Otherwise you can pass the repository name directly.

 `install-treesitter-parser` will clone the repository in `{app_dir}/languages/tree-sitter-xyz` and then compile the parser